AmmarHamedAmmar/MonitoringURLS/docs/ERD.md

 | CheckTime | NUMBER |

 ### note  :
-    this table has one to one relationship with URLs table
+    this table has one to one relationship with Checks table (Every URL should be checked every (5 min ) for example)

 **RequestsLogs**